Introduction to Ionising Radiation Regulations 2017

 The safety of the patient and use of ionising radiation for medical exposures has been subject to specific legislation since 1988.
 Care Quality Commission (CQC) and its predecessor organisations have been responsible for enforcing it in England across both the NHS and independent sectors since November 2006.

-The Ionising Radiation (Medical Exposure) Regulations 2000 and amendments made in 2006, known as IRMER, can be found at the Office for Public Sector Information’s website.
+The Ionising Radiation (Medical Exposure) Regulations 2017, known as IRMER, can be found at the Office for Public Sector Information’s website.

 The regulations are intended to: